MEDizzy

 Medicaltalks

-Medicaltalks about 4 years ago
+Medicaltalks over 4 years ago

 Bullet lodged in the neck!!